5 February 2020

 - Always engage a qualified professional for tree trimming near power lines.

-- Always remain at least eight metres from any fallen powerlines and call 000 to report the situation.
+- Always remain at least 8 metres from any fallen powerlines and call 000 to report the situation.

 - Sign up for outage alerts from your distributor via SMS.